 Danish conductor Michael Schønwandt made his Royal Opera debut in 1985 conducting I Capuleti e i Montecchi.
-He has since conducted Tosca, Werther, Madama Butterfly and Maskarade for the Company, and returns in the 2014/15 Season to conduct Falstaff.
+He has since conducted Tosca, Werther, Madama Butterfly, Maskarade and Falstaff for the Company.

 Schønwandt was born in Copenhagen and studied piano, theory and composition there and at the Royal Academy of Music in London.
 He has conducted regularly for the Royal Danish Opera since 1979 and was Music Director of the company 2000–11.
 Other previous positions include Chief Conductor of the Netherlands Radio Chamber Philharmonic Orchestra and of Berlin Symphony Orchestra and Principal Guest Conductor of La Monnaie, Brussels, the Danish National Radio Symphony Orchestra and the Royal Flanders Philharmonic.
 He is Principal Guest Conductor for Stuttgart State Opera.